Skip to main content

 IMPORTANT NOTICE: REQUIREMENT FOR VISA-EXEMPT FOREIGN NATIONALS TRAVELLING TO CANADA BY AIR

 Passengers who arrive at the airport without an eTA should expect to experience delays in their travels, and may not be allowed to board their flight.
-For this reason, passengers should apply for their eTA before booking your flight to Canada.
+For this reason, passengers should apply for their eTA before booking their flight to Canada.

 Note: